-The two women and three men sickened are between the ages of 49 and 79, with the disease origin point being Renfrew.
+The two women and three men sickened are between the ages of 49 and 79.
+The origin of the disease origin points to an area near Renfrew.
 NHS have stated that two of the sick lived in the town, and the others worked there for the span of time it took the illness to develop.
 Legionnaires’ disease has a 14-day incubation period.

 As a precautionary measure, water located in 14 separate cooling towers near the Renfrew residents’ homes has been treated to eliminate the bacteria that causes Legionnaires’ disease.
 Other sources of water in the area have been sampled but have not yet yielded conclusive results.
 It is currently thought these other water sources are not contributing to the outbreak.

-A public health consultant for the NHS in Glasgow, Dr. Gillian Penrice, stated there have been no more cases of illness reported but since the disease can incubate for as long as 14 days, there is the possibility of more cases in the near future.
-Hospital staff and doctors should keep Legionnaires’ disease in mind when treating those who present with fever, dry coughing, headache, diarrhoea, stomach pain and difficulty in breathing.
+Recently the public health consultant for the NHS in Glasgow, Dr. Gillian Penrice, stated there have been no more cases of illness reported.
+But since the disease can incubate for as long as 14 days, there is the possibility of more cases in the near future.
+Hospital staff and doctors should keep Legionnaires’ disease in mind.
+Especially when treating those who present with fever, dry coughing, headache, diarrhoea, stomach pain and difficulty in breathing.